AbinJohn1632/Kevin_Chatbot_llama3.2/README.md

 ## File Structure
 - `app.py`: Main application file containing the logic for audio recording, transcription, AI responses, and history management.
-- `requirements.txt`: Lists the Python dependencies for the project.
+- `ModelFile`: file with Kevin description for the Ollama create from method.

 ---